 In this post, we will be stressing upon the aspects that you will have to consider to build your SaaS website.

-By value proposition, we are suggesting you to specify all those elements that make your business something ahead of what others deliver.
+By value proposition, we are suggesting you specify all those elements that make your business something ahead of what others deliver.
 You need to communicate what you do for the customers and why you are best among all?
 What should they choose you?
-This is basically your chance to convince the users within a single sentence.
-So, follow this principal:
+This is your chance to convince the users within a single sentence.
+So, follow this principle: